Sambit1994/TDSE_SHO/README.md

 #Solution of the time dependent Schrödinger equation for a 1-D simple harmonic oscillator problem
 -------------------------------------------------------------------------------------------------

 The program solves the Schrödinger equation and determines the eigenvalues and eigenvectors for a 1-D simple harmonic oscillator (SHO) problem.
 The time-independent and time-dependent formalisms are provided.
-The general description is given below
+The general description of the project is given below.

 ---